Deutsche Film- und Fernsehakademie Berlin: History

-The Deutsche Film- und Fernsehakademie Berlin (DFFB) was founded on 17 September 1966 as the first film school in West Germany, officially opened by the Mayor of Berlin, Willi Brandt.
+The Deutsche Film- und Fernsehakademie Berlin (DFFB) was founded on 17 September 1966 as the first film school in West Germany, officially opened by the Mayor of Berlin, Willy Brandt.
 Established as a non-profit GmbH under the sole ownership of the State of Berlin, its first directors were Erwin Leiser (artistic) and Heinz Rathsack (administrative).

 In the late 1960s, DFFB became involved in student political movements; in May 1968 the school was briefly occupied and renamed, and later that year 18 students were expelled amid debates over management and governance.

 From the 1970s onward, the academy was associated with politically engaged and documentary filmmaking.
 In 1979, female filmmakers entered the student body in larger numbers, marking a shift toward experimental works and narrative cinema.
 By the 1990s, under the leadership of Reinhard Hauff, the curriculum was extended to include screenwriting and production alongside directing and cinematography.

 DFFB gained recognition for its role in the Berlin School movement of the 2000s, with alumni such as Christian Petzold, Thomas Arslan, and Angela Schanelec.
 It has remained fully publicly funded and retains membership in international associations such as CILECT.